techfolios/template-old/essays/Javascript-Reflecton.md

 ## Then came C

 Once I started learning C, I realized Java babied me when programming.
 Java is still a great program but it hid a lot of the underlying concepts in programming.
 I had no idea what pointers, addresses or references was.
 I respect C for making me understand what exactly is happening in my program because if you did not understand what was happening it would not even run.
+This was the fist language that actually challenged me.
+Some people may hate a language because of how difficult it can be but a challenge is great for a beginner programmer.

 ## Now there is JavaScript

 I have not used too much of JavaScript to say that it is my favorite programming language but I like what I see so far.
 A lot of the code I have written with JavaScript is straight forward.
 I can assign variables without defining what specific type it is, I can add different types of variables into an array and I can create objects in an array.
 It feels like I am riding a wave as I write with JavaScript!
 In a software engineering perspective, JavaScript is great since it goes well with HTML and CSS.

 ## WODs